nishi76/ADC_Peptide_Mapper/README.md

 The app requires pre-built proteome background databases for uniqueness checking.
 Run this script once after installation — it downloads from UniProt and caches locally:

+## once you start this, go on a coffee-break and come back after 20 mins.

 ```r
 source("build_background_db.R")
 ```